 Direct/ Indirect Candidates

-Your personal data will be kept for up to 1 year, after which time it will be reviewed and either:
+Your personal data will be kept for up to five years if you are a Direct Candidate, or up to two years if you are an Indirect Candidate, after which time it will be reviewed and either:

 Employees (Past and Present)

-Your personal data will be kept for the duration of your Consultancy Agreement and for up to 1 year after termination.
-After this it will be reviewed on a yearly basis and either:
+Your personal data will be kept for the duration of your Consultancy Agreement and for up to two years after termination.
+After this it will be reviewed every two years and either:

-Your personal data will be kept for up to 1 year after you initially register with us, after this time it will be reviewed on a yearly basis and either:
+Your personal data will be kept for up to two years after you initially register with us, after this time it will be reviewed every two years and either:

-Personal data of Client representatives will be kept for the duration of our Contract with the client, or until an alternative contact is specified (for example, if you leave the company and handover to another person).
-After our contract is completed, we will retain your details for up to 2 years, after which time your data will be reviewed on an annual basis and either:
+Personal data of Client representatives will be kept for the duration of our Contract with the Client, or until an alternative contact is specified (for example, if you leave the company and handover to another person).
+After our contract is completed, we will retain your details for up to five years, after which time your data will be reviewed every two years and either:

-Personal data belonging to representatives of Supplier companies will be reviewed every 2 years and deleted if it is determined to be no longer relevant.
+Personal data belonging to representatives of Supplier companies will be reviewed every five years and deleted if it is determined to be no longer relevant.

-The personal details supplied to us for use in case of an emergency involving one of our Employees or Associates will be retained for the duration of our contract with the Associate/ Employee and deleted at contract end.
+The personal details supplied to us for use in case of an emergency involving one of our Employees or Associates will be retained for the duration of our contract with the Associate/ Employee and deleted once the employment contract is terminated or when the associate record is removed.

 If we provide personal data to you for processing in relation to our services or contracts, it is your responsibility to ensure the security, safe storage, and appropriate use of that information.
 Prior to processing data controlled by us, we require you to complete an Indemnity Form confirming your compliance with GDPR regulations.